Media and gender: Referred pain

+The disposable woman

-The Disposable Woman trope refers to a trope in which a woman is included in a story for the sole purpose of dying, thus putting the male protagonist through emotional development or inspiring him to embark on a revenge quest.
-The woman who dies in these situations is referred to as "disposable" because she does not serve a purpose beyond her death.
-The disposable woman trope in present in many films, including Braveheart (1995), The Matrix Revolutions (2003), The Bourne Supremacy (2004), The Dark Knight (2008), The Amazing Spider-Man 2 (2014), Deadpool 2 (2018), and Avengers: Infinity War (2018).
+The Disposable Woman trope —also known as the Women in refrigerators trope— refers to a trope in which a woman is included in a story for the sole purpose of dying, thus putting the male protagonist through emotional development or inspiring him to embark on a revenge quest.
+This trope in present in films such as Braveheart, The Matrix Revolutions, The Bourne Supremacy, The Dark Knight, The Amazing Spider-Man 2, Deadpool 2, and Avengers: Infinity War.

-The Manic Pixie Dream Girl
+Manic Pixie Dream Girl

 The term "Manic Pixie Dream Girl" was coined in 2007 by film critic Nathan Rabin to describe a female character who exists solely "to teach broodingly soulful young men to embrace life and its infinite mysteries and adventures."
-The Manic Pixie Dream Girl improves the life of the male protagonist and makes him a happier and better person, but she has no apparent character arc or complex story; she is simply a plot device.
-A list of notable instances of the Manic Pixie Dream Girl trope can be found on the article for Manic Pixie Dream Girl.
+The Manic Pixie Dream Girl improves the life of the male protagonist and makes him a happier and better person, but she has no apparent character arc or complex story.

-Damsel in Distress
+Damsel in distress

-Damsel in distress serves as a character in trouble who needs the assistance of a male character to get over her problems.
-In the “Snow White and the Seven Dwarfs”, after being fatally poisoned by her step mother, Snow White’s seven dwarf friends mourn her death, “until a handsome prince restores her to life with a kiss.”
-Many of Disney’s fairy tale movies, portray the princesses as damsels in distress, whilst enhancing their male protagonists’ masculinity, as they rescue these princesses.
+A damsel in distress serves as a character in trouble who needs the assistance of a male character to get over her problems.
+In the Snow White and the Seven Dwarfs, after being fatally poisoned by her step mother, Snow White's seven dwarf friends mourn her death, "until a handsome prince restores her to life with a kiss."
+Many of Disney's fairy tale movies, portray the princesses as damsels in distress, whilst enhancing their male protagonists' masculinity, as they rescue these princesses.
 They are further cleaved to the stereotype of only yearning to find their true love.
-Similarly with the story of “The Sleeping Beauty” where a beautiful princess cursed to sleep, can only be woken up by her true love’s kiss.
-Even though the story gets its name from the princess, she is helpless and needs a “sword-wielding prince, bursting with testosterone, who chops his way through the forest” to kiss and wake her up from her sleep.
+Similarly with the story of Sleeping Beauty where a beautiful princess cursed to sleep, can only be woken up by her true love's kiss.
+Even though the story gets its name from the princess, she is helpless and needs a "sword-wielding prince, bursting with testosterone, who chops his way through the forest" to kiss and wake her up from her sleep.

-The Item Girl

-Mostly popular in Bollywood cinema, the Item girl is “the sexist representation of women subjected to the male gaze.”
-The 1970’s introduced Item numbers to Bollywood, which is still prevalent today.
-Actresses who dance to item numbers usually make guest appearances, and aren’t crucial to the story.
-An item girl dances her way “trying to get through the main lead’s heart with their piercing eyes and body movements, trying to hypnotize everyone watching them.”